Sales demos are often the most pivotal moments in the sales process.

 It took us 10 weeks of painstaking analysis to do it.

-Every sales demo recording included in this study was conducted on screen sharing platforms like Zoom and GoToMeeting, where they were recorded with speaker separation.
+Every sales demo included in this study was conducted on screen sharing platforms like Zoom and GoToMeeting, where they were recorded with speaker separation.

-The recordings were then transcribed from speech to text and analyzed against their sales outcomes (in the CRM) using our machine learning engine to identify common patterns of successful (and unsuccessful) demos.
+The recordings were then transcribed from speech to text and analyzed against their sales outcomes (in the CRM) using our machine learning engine to identify common patterns of successful (and unsuccessful) sales demos.

 But that didn’t stop us from finding common patterns that span almost all sales demos that eventually lead to a closed deal.